OpenVidu Meet Direct Link Tutorial#

 If the room is successfully created, the server returns a

-function, which logs the error and returns an appropriate HTTP response:index.js // Helper function to handle API errors consistently const handleApiError = (res, error, message) => { console.error(`${message}: ${error.message}`); // (1)! const statusCode = error.statusCode || 500; // (2)! const errorMessage = error.statusCode ? error.message : message; // (3)! res.status(statusCode).json({ message: errorMessage }); // (4)! };
+201 Createdresponse with the room object.
+Otherwise, the error is handled by thehandleApiErrorfunction, which logs the error and returns an appropriate HTTP response:index.js // Helper function to handle API errors consistently const handleApiError = (res, error, message) => { console.error(`${message}: ${error.message}`); // (1)! const statusCode = error.statusCode || 500; // (2)! const errorMessage = error.statusCode ? error.message : message; // (3)! res.status(statusCode).json({ message: errorMessage }); // (4)! };- Log the error message to the console.

 - Get the status code from the error object or default to

-. - Determine the error message to return based on whether the error has a status code.
+500 Internal Server Error. - Determine the error message to return based on whether the error has a status code.

 - Return an HTTP response with the appropriate status code and error message.